slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

 ---

 Sometimes when we run containerized applications, we want a little more than the usual stdout/stderr log aggregation that Kubernetes or SLATE gives us by default.
-For many applications, logs may be exceptionally verbose, or split across many files corresponding to different parts of the software.
+For many applications, logs may be exceptionally verbose, or split across many files corresponding to different parts of the software, necessitating some other mechanism by which to retrieve logs.
 In this post we'll show you how to add a logging sidecar to your Helm chart, complete with HTTP basic auth and ingress for ease of access.
 <!--end_excerpt-->

 We'll be using our HTCondor application in the SLATE catalog, which has a